-Commas are used to separate two or more grammatical elements such as
+Commas are used to separate two or more elements in a sentence.

 - Maria works at a hospital on weekdays, and she volunteers at a shelter on weekends.